natashamjaques/neural_chat/README.md

 By default, it will save a model checkpoint every epoch to <save_dir> and a tensorboard summary.
 For more arguments and options, see config.py.

+Note that after training, you should only keep the single optimal checkpoint in the checkpoint directory for [evaluation](#evaluation) and [interaction](#interacting-with-models) steps and remove the remaining checkpoints.

 ### Training EI (Emotion+Infersent) Models

 We provide our implementation of EI (Emotion+Infersent) models built upon implementations for [VHCR](https://arxiv.org/pdf/1804.03424.pdf), [VHRED](https://arxiv.org/abs/1605.06069), and [HRED](https://arxiv.org/abs/1507.02221).